johanjaguardev/meli-test/README.md

 bug4: price sup about decimals bug 5: searchbar always in top and fix windows to start position
 bug6: format amount according currency
+bug8: set a message in case that the query not return any result
+bug10: in a parameter search set the input searchbox value with the query parameter

 ## Pending:

-bug8: set a message in case that the query not return any result \*
-bug9: last line in results is not hidden
+bug9: last line in results is not hidden \*

 feature1: toggle search button if no exist nothing in input
 feature2: fix spacers according design pixel perfect in detail